The RCCG elders also noted that the

 include the council’s Vice Chairman, Pastor Obadiah Mulero; a member of the RCCG Board of Trustees, Pastor Kayode Ajayi; and the council’s Publicity Secretary, Pastor Ayodeji Olulani.

-Olulani, the council’s publicity secretary, said if the President-elect and the Vice President-elect, Prof. Oluyemi Osinbajo wished to succeed in the next four years, there must consequences for all acts of corruption.
+Prof. Oluyemi Osinbajo wished to succeed in the next four years, there

 He urged Nigerians to stop glorifying criminals and corrupt leaders.